Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Distribution shifts in real-world healthcare applications

 \subsection{Clinical risk prediction from Electronic Health Records}

 In this application, we predict the clinical outcomes of patients based on EHRs.
 EHRs record the time series of interactions between a patient and the clinical system (e.g. medication, labs, vitals,~\dots).
-In the context of EHR data, evidence has previously shown heterogeneity across centers \cite{Wilson2021-uq}.
-However, important shifts can also be observed within a single system \cite{Nestor2019-dp}.
-As an example, over half of hospitals in the US with intensive care units (ICUs) only have a single unit where all critically ill patients (medical, surgical, cardiac,~\dots) are admitted \cite{noauthor_undated-ki}.
-Risk scores, such as the Acute Physiology and Chronic Health Evaluation II (APACHE II) score are used to evaluate all critically ill patients, but do not perform equally across clinical subgroups, e.g. underperforming on patients with cardiac disease~\cite{Pierpont1999-qb}.
-We illustrate this shift by considering a model developed on data from generalist ICUs and deployed on data from specialized ICUs.
-The dataset used in this study is the open access, de-identified Medical Information Mart for Intensive Care III (MIMIC-III) dataset \cite{Johnson2016-eu}\footnote{The de-identified EHR data is available based on a user agreement at Physionet \cite{Goldberger2000-zg}.}, which consists of data from admissions to ICUs at the Beth Israel Deaconess Medical Center between 2001 and 2012.
-Based on clinical input, we consider the Medical ICU (MICU), Surgical ICU (SICU) and Trauma Surgical ICU (TSICU) to be generalist ICUs; whereas the Cardiac Surgery Recovery Unit (CSRU) and Coronary Care Unit (CCU) are specialized ICUs.
-This split leads to 17,641 patients included in the source dataset and 10,442 patients in the target dataset after cohort selection.
-Our goal is to predict prolonged ICU stay (i.e. length of stay $>3$ days, as in \cite{Wang2019-ac,Pfohl2021-xn}) using data from the first 24 hours of first ICU admission.
-Please see Supplement~\ref{app:ehr_data} for additional information.
+Distribution shift is a major concern for systems that consume EHR data, which can be heterogeneous across centers \citep{Wilson2021-uq, Singh2022-na}, and even within a single system \citep{Nestor2019-dp}.
+As an example, over half of hospitals in the US with intensive care units (ICUs) only have a single unit where all critically ill patients (medical, surgical, cardiac, etc.) are admitted \footnote{Critical Care Statistics. \url{https://www.sccm.org/Communications/Critical-Care-Statistics}}.
+Risk scores, such as the Acute Physiology and Chronic Health Evaluation II (APACHE II) score are used to evaluate all critically ill patients, but do not perform equally across clinical subgroups, e.g. underperforming on patients with cardiac disease~\citep{Pierpont1999-qb}.
+It would be desirable to avoid such issues with risk scores constructed through machine learning.
+We use the open access, de-identified Medical Information Mart for Intensive Care III (MIMIC-III) dataset \citep{Johnson2016-eu}, which consists of data from admissions to ICUs at the Beth Israel Deaconess Medical Center between 2001 and 2012.
+This clinical system has the benefit of having separate specialized ICUs and allows to assess the generalizability of risk scores estimated in one clinical population to another.
+Based on clinical input, we consider the Medical ICU (MICU), Surgical ICU (SICU) and Trauma Surgical ICU (TSICU) to be generalist ICUs (source data); whereas the Cardiac Surgery Recovery Unit (CSRU) and Coronary Care Unit (CCU) are specialized ICUs (target data).
+This split leads to 17,641 patients included in the source dataset and 10,442 patients in the target dataset, after selecting adult patients with a length of stay of minimum one day and with a recorded care unit.
+Our goal is to obtain a robustly fair model that predicts prolonged ICU stay (i.e. length of stay $>3$ days, as in \citep{Wang2019-ac,Pfohl2021-xn}) using data from the first 24 hours of first ICU admission and a recurrent architecture \citep{Tomasev2019-tu,Tomasev2021-uf,Roy2021-rr}.
+The model is trained on $80\%$ of the source data, tuned using a separate split of $10\%$ and tested on the remaining $10\%$.
+See the Supplement for further details.
+Noteworthy, the model does not have access to the `reason for visit'.